mmiguez1/wedding-csp/README.md

 ## The Constraints
 We want to find a mapping of guests to tables such that:

--No table has more people at it than nSeats.
+* No table has more people at it than nSeats.
--Every table must have at least Floor(nSeats/2) people at it.
+* Every table must have at least Floor(nSeats/2) people at it.
--Every person must be seated with their group.
+* Every person must be seated with their group.
--Everyone in the set Trouble must be seated at different tables.
+* Everyone in the set Trouble must be seated at different tables.

 ## Measures of Utility
 In this tutorial, I investigate two measures of utility: the Utilitarian Social Welfare Function (the sum of utilities of all the individuals) and the Egalitarian Social Welfare Function (the utility of the worst off guest).
+This solution scores the proposed seating arrangement based on how well it satisfies each function.

 ## To read the tutorial, click here!